 When there is a real estate boom, most property buyers tend to consider buying almost any property that hits the market.
 This can be a risky proposition in the long run.
-It won’t seem to matter much when the market is stable but over a period of time, only property owners who chose the best location of a property will hold the most valuable property with a much slower rate of depreciation.
+It won’t seem to matter much when the market is stable but over a period of time, only property owners who chose the best location of a property such as luxury beach villas in Thailand will hold the most valuable property with a much slower rate of depreciation.
 The difference in value is majorly due to the location of the property.

 Importance of Real Estate Location

 While buying a property it is worth remembering that no matter how much you like the villa or condo you are also buying a plot of the land.
 The property that is currently standing on that land can be renovated, remodeled, even demolished, and redeveloped into a completely new structure.
 However, the one thing you cannot change is the location of the land it stands on.
 So, you are actually investing not only in a property but also the location that it is situated in.
 A good or bad investment largely depends on the neighborhood of a property.
 This implies that the location is most often the single most important driving force behind the property’s value.

 It all boils down to the principle of demand and supply.
 Real estate supply in a great location is limited by the number of properties in that location.

 Many factors are worth considering when you look for a property at a good location, however, several important factors are often overlooked while picking a good location.

 Here’s a list of some of the major factors you should keep in mind while looking for a property in a good location: